kirbyj/praatdet/README.md

 	which is then used to subsequent analysis; this is also the object that is ultimately saved.

 One issue with using the Praat ```PointProcess``` is that the time window within which points are searched for is fixed.
-If this were modified, it could potentially lead to a reduction in errors involving multiple opening peaks. **praatdet** attempts to mitigate this by the inclusion of some logic to remove orphan peaks, so that before the user see the PointProcess, it should consist exclusively of positive-negative peak pairs that are not too temporally distant.
+If this were modified, it could potentially lead to a reduction in errors involving multiple opening peaks.
+As of version 0.3, **praatdet** attempts to mitigate this by the inclusion of some logic to remove orphan peaks, so that before the user see the PointProcess, it should consist exclusively of positive-negative peak pairs that are not too temporally distant.

 <a name="smoothing"></a>